nikkek/Handwritten-Digit-Recognition-CNN/README.md

-# Handwritten Digit Recognition with Convolutional Neural Networks (CNN)
+# Handwritten Digit Recognition with Convolutional Neural Network (CNN)

-This repository contains scripts and resources for recognizing handwritten digits using Convolutional Neural Networks (CNNs).
+This repository contains scripts and resources for recognizing handwritten digits using Convolutional Neural Network (CNN).
 The project consists of three main components:

 ## 1. Data Preparation
 The script in the `convert images to grayscale.py` converts the images from rgb to grayscale.